-Specifically, the magnitude and significance of the IV is less than that of (iii).
-In contrast, under (iii), using both the IV and night-time matching, the IV is significant at the 1% level (with a partial F-statistic on 11.029 as compared to 8.638) and ICU admission also consistently improves the outcomes.
+than that of (iii).
+Additionally, the partial F-statistic is 8.638, which is below the rule-of-thumb of 10, while under (iii), using both the IV and night-time matching, the IV is significant at the 1% level with a partial F-statistic of 11.029.
 As such, we believe that our estimation results are more robust to unobservable biases due to our design choices.